AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification

 \subsection{Implementation Details}

-We follow a two stage training strategy to learn the AXM-Net.
-In the first stage, we focus on learning the textual branch, the VCA branch and all fully connected layers from scratch, while keeping the vision backbone fixed to pretrained ImageNet weights.
+We follow a two stage training strategy to train the AXM-Net.
+In the first stage, we focus on learning the textual branch, the VFC branch and all fully connected layers from scratch, while keeping the vision backbone fixed to pretrained ImageNet weights.
 For the first stage the training follows the standard classification paradigm considering each person as an individual class and only using $\mathcal{L}_{ID_{joint}}$.
 We also apply label smoothing to our cross entropy loss.
 We use batch size 64, weight decay 5e-4 and initial learning rate 0.01 with stochastic gradient descent optimisation.
-Images are resized to 224 $\times$ 224.
-Each textual description is mapped to its 300 dimensional word2vec~\cite{mikolov2013distributed} embedding and resized as 1 $\times$ 56 $\times$ 300 where 56 is the maximum sentence length.
-We adopted random flipping, random erasing for images and random circular shift of sentences as data augmentation.
+Images are resized to 384 $\times$ 128.
+Each textual description is mapped to a 768 dimensional BERT embedding~\cite{devlin2018bert} and resized as 1 $\times$ 56 $\times$ 768 where 56 is the maximum sentence length.
+We kept the word embedding layer fixed during training.
+We adopted random flipping, random erasing for images, and random circular shift of sentences as data augmentation.
 To achieve computational efficiency, we employ depth-wise separable convolutions at each layer.
-The retrieval performance is measured based on the cosine similarity between the features and reported in terms of Rank@1 and mean average precision ({m}AP).
+We used equal contribution($\lambda$) of each loss and margin ($\alpha$) equal to 0.5.
+During inference, the vision and text features are extracted separately as the weights of the unified feature learning backbone are independent of data samples.
+We use the sum of both vision features ($V_{G} + V_{P}$) and text feature for evaluation.
+The performance is measured based on the cosine similarity between these features and reported in terms of Rank@1 and mean average precision ({m}AP).